amir4774/Quiz-App/README.md

 ### The libraries used are:

-TS, MUI, React, React-Router, Zustand, Axios, React-Confetti, React-Hook-Form, React-Toastify, Recharts, Swiper.js, React-Use.
+TS, MUI, React, React-Router, Zustand, Axios, GSAP, React-Confetti, React-Hook-Form, React-Toastify, Recharts, Swiper.js, React-Use.

 ## API Used